Use Redis in the Kyma Runtime to Store and Retrieve Data

 dev

-namespace, choose the menu option Overview.Choose Upload YAML.
-Upload or copy the contents of the file
+namespace, choose Upload YAML and upload or copy the contents of theredis-function/k8s/redis.yaml

-and choose Submit.
-Perform the same procedure to upload the contents of the fileredis-function/k8s/redis-service.yaml
+Perform the same procedure to upload the contents of the

 redis-function/k8s/redis-secret.yaml